Custom Protector

 the new address to set

-This policy runs during both the Firewall's Pre Execution and the Post Execution hooks.
+This policy runs during both the Firewall's and the hooks.